Frequently Asked Questions

 What information will you ask for in the application process?

+It is important you provide us with as much information as possible, as this will be shared with the organisations themselves.
 We will ask you to provide us with various contact details, volunteering dates, any medical information and to agree to obtain a visa independently, as well as any other relevant declarations (i.e. a liability waiver).
-In addition to this, we will also ask you to give us an insight into any relevant experience, skills and knowledge that you think you could bring to our partners.
+In addition to this, we will also ask you to give us an insight into what you know about the refugee context, any relevant experience, skills, and knowledge that you think you could bring to our partners.

 What kind of work do your partners do?